myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-compatibility-dot-net-core-three.md

 ### Startup.ConfigureMultiTenatServices

-We still need to provide our tenant specifc service registrations, we will do this via. a callback as we don't want to set these up in the host configuration file.
+We still need to provide our tenant specifc service registrations, we will do this with a callback as we don't want to set these up in the host file.
 For our callback we've followed the framework's `ConfigureServices` idiom and placed the tenanted version in the Startup file with a very similar name `ConfigureMultiTenantServices`.
-This provides a nice intuative developer experience, global services go in `ConfigureServices`, and tenant specifc services of in `ConfigureMultiTenantServices`.
+This provides a nice intuitive developer experience.
+Global services go in `ConfigureServices` and tenant specifc services of in `ConfigureMultiTenantServices`.

 ```csharp